 - A sense of humour :o)

-Calling all experienced gardeners/farmers, capable of caring for our extensive grounds.
-This isn't a job for the faint-hearted or those used to gentle weeding of a handkerchief-sized patch.
-You'll be super-practical, experienced in using a strimmer/weed-whacker/whipper-snipper, a push-mower and preferably a chainsaw... and strong enough to use them for hours at a time.
-You'll be planting, sowing, harvesting and watering (the fun bit), but you're not scared of hard work for projects like the bramble apocalypse, pick-axing streams, logging, climbing/pruning trees, weeding, weeding, weeding, turning/composting soil, managing bonfires safely and raking until you probably never want to see a rake again.
-You'll know which tool(s) to use for the job and how to care for them properly.
-You'll know how to dig with energy/skill so the weeds don't return within days (much rarer than you think).
-And finally, you'll know that a good day equates to achy muscles and mucky boots, and that thought makes you smile.
+You'll be super-practical, experienced in using a strimmer/weed-whacker/whipper-snipper, a push-mower and a chainsaw... and strong enough to use them for hours at a time.
+You're not scared of hard work for projects like the bramble apocalypse, pick-axing streams, climbing/cutting trees, logging, weeding, weeding, weeding, managing bonfires safely and raking until you probably never want to see a rake again.
+You'll know which tool(s) to use for the job, how to use them properly without breaking them (or ask for a demo), how to clean and care for them daily and where to put them in their rightful spot afterwards.
+And finally, you'll know that a good day equates to achy muscles, sweaty clothes and mucky boots, and that thought makes you smile.

-Please bring grippy, sturdy shoes/work-boots and suitable clothing (things you don't mind getting mucky/ripped by outdoor/painting work).
+Please bring grippy, sturdy shoes/work-boots and suitable clothing (things you don't mind getting mucky/ripped by outdoor/painting/woodstaining work).

 This is your chance to immerse yourself in rural Tuscan life in a generous, loving, comfortable and fun home.
-And to eat Peter's legendary roast potatoes :o)
+And to eat Peter's legendary roast potatoes and possibly learn archery and ukulele :o)

 If all this sounds like you, please apply with the reasons why you're PERFECT for us (skills and experience, plus personality).
-Please include your availability (you'll need to be able to commit to AT LEAST 3 weeks).
-And finally, mention the word 'pizza' so we know you've read our description ;o)
+Please include your availability (you'll need to be able to commit to the time you say you will - with our disabilities, little is worse than being let down).
+And finally, please mention the word 'Pizza' in your message so we know you've read everything and believe you're a good fit.

 We're really look forward to hearing from you and hopefully adopting you soon!